sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 Dates are [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Dates) and use [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) timezone.

 Multiple dates on the same TODO are not valid and will be reported.
-There's no meaning in having two dates as the closest one will always be the one to report.
+There's no point in having two dates as the closest one will always be the one that is reported.

 ### Package Version

-If you're working on a NPM package, you should have a root level package.json with a [`version`](https://docs.npmjs.com/files/package.json#version) field as specified from NPM itself.
+If you're working on a npm package, you should have a root level package.json with a [`version`](https://docs.npmjs.com/files/package.json#version) field as specified by npm.
 This condition takes place under this value.

-By assigning a condition to compare a package.json `version` the TODO will report as soon as the condition is met.
+By assigning a condition to compare a package.json `version`, the TODO will report as soon as the condition is met.
 It's really useful when the work is related to the version of the package itself such as deprecated APIs.

 ```js
 // TODO [>=1.0.0]: I should work around this when we reach v1.